arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d01.md

 - 14
 -  4

 I am a direct agent of the Limitless Life.
 The world I see is the projection of my own mental patterns.
-My true Self transmutes every semblance of adversity into a moans for the perfect manifestation of my heart’s desire.
+My true Self transmutes every semblance of adversity into a means for the perfect manifestation of my heart’s desire.
 I RULE MY DOMAIN.

 ---